From Honeysuckle Heat…

 Words would come.
 They first needed to slow their breath and find their courage.
 The right words would find them.
 They walked side by side back to the guest house.
 He noticed her suitcase sitting next to the screen door that was being smacked by insects drawn to the lamp inside.
 He brushed off a few flying hitchhikers, then carried her suitcase inside when he went in to get cold drinks.
 She did not follow him.
 Her decision to sit on the porch chair furthest from the front door told him all he needed to know.
 They needed to talk.
 They spent the next three hours talking, disagreeing, crying, listening, understanding, conceding, laughing, gazing, and drinking iced sweet tea on his porch while the sweltering heat and the scent of honeysuckle enveloped them.

 She had enough.
 She placed her sweaty glass on the porch table and stood up.
 She smiled at him, then ran toward the lake.
 He followed, almost tripping over her white dress laying on the grass.
 A dress that was soon covered by his jeans.
 She had a lead on him by a few strokes, but he quickly caught up, pulled her toward him, and wrapped his arms around her bare submerged waist.
 The refreshing lake washed away any remaining inhibitions and hesitations.
 With legs gently kicking to keep their bodies afloat, they dove into each other’s eyes, losing sight and concern for everything except their intertwined bodies and connected hearts.
 The passion felt told them all they needed to know.
-Their sounds of laughter and loving blended with the earthy sounds nearby, created a musical composition that floated into the center of the honeysuckle flowers and the minds of sleeping dreamers, making both sweeter.
+Their sounds of laughter and loving blended with the earthy sounds nearby, creating a musical composition that floated into the center of the honeysuckle flowers and the minds of sleeping dreamers, making both sweeter.
 In their floating dream they remained until the first hint of morning burst over the distant mountains, causing them to dart from the water, grab their crumpled clothes, and sprint back to the house, laughing with each hurried step.
 Once inside, they fell onto his unmade bed, into each other’s arms, and into a deep sleep.

 The heat is on.
 Both on my screen and outside. 😉 An “excessive heat warning” was issued where I live.
 I need to find a refreshing lake to jump into! 😁 Stay hydrated.💦 Thank you for visiting and reading.
 Be well. 💗 Michele